by Tammy Taylor~

 But I love how my homemade mouthwash is alcohol free.
 And no hard-to-pronounce ingredients here.
 Plus, the cost?
 Yeah, that’s the ticket!

 To make my homemade mouthwash I use an old flip-top bottle I found in an antique store.
 Isn’t she a beauty?
-Ironically I think this is a pint-sized alcohol bottle.
+Ironically I think this is a small alcohol bottle.
 Oh, the irony!
 LOL!

 I cleaned my bottle thoroughly with bleach water and allowed it to dry completely before filling it with my homemade minty mouthwash.